alpha-kappa-de/Mastermind/README.md

 #### Compile Script on *Linux* or *MacOS*
 - Download the complete repository.
 - Unzip it.
-- Open a Terminal window in the *Mastermind* directory and type *./compile_mastermind.sh*.
+- Open a Terminal window in */Mastermind* and type "*./compile_mastermind.sh*".
-- Now there should be a Mastermind.out in the *Mastermind* directory.
+- Now there should be a Mastermind.out in */Mastermind*.
-- Just open it by typing *./Mastermind.out* into the Terminal.
+- Just open it by typing "*./Mastermind.out*" into the Terminal.

 #### Compile Script on *Windows*
 - Download the complete repository.
 - Unzip it.
-- Run the *./wincompile_mastermind.bat*.
+- Run the *wincompile_mastermind.bat* inside the *Mastermind* folder (Just doubleclick it).
-- Now there should be a Mastermind.exe in the *Mastermind* directory.
+- Now there should be a Mastermind.exe in the *Mastermind* folder.
-- Open a Terminal window in the *Mastermind* directory and type *Mastermind.exe*.
+- Open a Terminal window in */Mastermind* and type "*Mastermind.exe*".

 ## :jigsaw: Easy expandability